Are there any restrictions on transferring personal data and how can these be overcome?

 Cybersecurity Law requires “critical information infrastructure” providers to store “personal information” and “important data” within China unless their business requires them to store data overseas and they have passed a security assessment.
 At this point, it remains unclear what qualifies as “critical infrastructure” and “important data,” although its inclusion in the text of the law alongside “personal data” means that it likely refers to non-personal data.

-The Personal Information Security Specification, (个人信息安全规范, GB/T 35273-2017) includes suggested best practices relating to personal data.
+The National Standard of Information Technology – Personal Information Security Specification, (个人信息安全规范, GB/T 35273-2020), effective October 1, 2020, includes suggested best practices relating to personal data.
 When transmitting or storing sensitive personal information, the Specification recommends that security measures, such as encryption should be used.